Some images from Carboniferous layers in the Wadi Talh area

 In the white layer is washed out the iron oxide, and in the red layers underneath re-enriched

-Plant rich layers on plateau top (+750 m NN)
+Plant rich layers on plateau top (+750 m SL)

 On the way to the location with plants